0xnohan/Kernel/README.md

 - **Transaction Submission**: Users can submit transactions via the Flask interface.
 - **Block Creation**: Miners can validate and add blocks to the chain.
 - **Blockchain Exploration**: Users can track the current state of the blockchain through the explorer.
+- **Block Reward**: The block reward consist of an initial reward of 50 KNL per block.
+The reward is reduced by 25% every 250,000 blocks.
+  Amounts are denominated in KNL, divisible down to the smallest unit, the kernel (1 KNL = 10^8 kernels).
+  This geometrically decreasing reward ensures a finite total coin supply of 50 000 000 KNL

 ## Technologies Used